Liz Crowther: Television and film work

 Although primarily a stage performer, Crowther has also made film and television appearances.
 She first appeared as Lucy in ABC's 1967 production of The Lion, The Witch and the Wardrobe.
-Later, she featured in Shoestring, Watching, Slinger's Day, French Fields, The Dumping Ground, Outnumbered, Mansfield Park, Holby City, London’s Burning, Miss Marple, EastEnders and A Very Peculiar Practice.
+Later, she featured in Shoestring, Watching, Slinger's Day, French Fields, The Dumping Ground, Outnumbered, Mansfield Park, Holby City, London's Burning, Miss Marple, EastEnders and A Very Peculiar Practice.
 Beyond these appearances, Crowther was a regular cast member in soap opera Family Affairs, playing Annie Hart, from its debut in 1997, until 1999.
 She also played Sgt Jane Kendall in The Bill for nine months in 1993.
-In May 2020, she appeared in an episode of the BBC soap opera Doctors as Jenny Morgan.
-She played Nerissa Norris in "All that Glisters", an episode of Shakespeare & Hathaway: Private Investigators (September 2020).
+Recent television includes: Beyond Paradise, three episodes of Pack of Lies, The Chelsea Detective, Miss Scarlet and The Duke, the Christmas episode of Vera, and Dalgleish.

 In film, Crowther has played Romola Garai's mother in The Unicorn (Daybreak Pictures), a short film by Penelope Skinner.
 She has also featured in Funseekers (Comic Strip) and The Thirty-Nine Steps (Rank).
+Crowther appears as Beth in the French romcom Jane Austen a Gâché ma Vie which premiered at the Toronto Film Festival in September 2024, followed by the Marrakesh Film Festival in November 2024.

+Selected filmography

 Charity work

 Crowther works with Scene & Heard, a playwriting charity committed to benefiting disadvantaged children in Somers Town, Kings Cross, London, performing alongside other volunteer theatre professionals.